-With the continued rise of technology, companies have been able to scale at rates that people might not have been able to imagine in the past.
-Case in point: Automating processes like customer onboarding.
+With the continued rise of technology, automating onboarding is just one way that companies have been able to scale at rates that may have been unimaginable in the past.

-Additionally, over 90% of customers think that companies "could do better" when it comes to onboarding new customers.
+Automating the onboarding process can help many businesses because 63% of customers consider the company's onboarding program when making a purchasing decision.And over 90% of customers think that companies "could do better" when it comes to onboarding.

 In this post, let's review what an automated customer onboarding process looks like and how to automate your own customer onboarding according to HubSpot onboarding specialists.